 November 21, 2020 – January 9, 2021

 Château Shatto is pleased to announce Antagoni, Hamishi Farah’s first solo exhibition at the gallery, opening Saturday, November 21 and on view by appointment through January 9.
-Antagoni assembles two distinct bodies of work by Farah that inform and inflect the other – one produced in the artist’s studio and one following in the tradition of assisted readymades.
-Across both, Farah uses portraiture to play inside the production of a politics and philosophy of representation.
+Antagoni assembles two distinct bodies of work that inform and inflect the other – one produced in Farah’s studio and one produced by Rachel Dolezal, who was commissioned to realize five self-portraits.
+In both gestures, Farah uses portraiture to play inside the production of a politics and philosophy of representation.

 Black representation is a site of reality-shaping conflict, suffering partisan and dogmatic deployment in its imminence as an emergent narrative.
 From Obama, Kamala and the Blackwashing of the neoliberal regime, to the response from detractors motivated by the symbolic efficacy of Black representation in political life.
 Impulses behind social phenomena like Blackwashing, platforming and deplatforming rely on a kind of supercharged semiosis, where shared reality is a byproduct of curating what can be perceived and legitimised, reminiscent of the 90’s mantra “I don’t see race (therefore it doesn’t exist)”.

 While representational painting has been shackled to narrative, representation itself flirts with an atemporal immanence upon arrival at a Blackness understood outwardly as a concept that negatively structures human capacity.